PLATELET RICH PLASMA

 Everyone’s blood is composed of the same key components: red blood cells, white blood cells, plasma, and platelets.
-Platelets are the essential component that PRP therapy relies on to assist in the healing of chronic pain and injury.
+Platelets are the essential component that Platelet Rich Plasma (PRP) relies on to assist in the healing of chronic pain and injury.

-Platelets are an incredible army of cells that circulate in your blood.
-They are primarily recognized for controlling bleeding and clotting.
+Your platelets are an incredible army of cells that circulate in blood.
+Most often your body uses them for controlling bleeding and clotting.
 Additionally, platelets also release over 1,500 growth factors and proteins that facilitate wound healing and tissue repair.
-Platelet-rich plasma therapy works by concentrating your platelets within your blood and injecting them into injured areas.
+PRP works by concentrating your platelets within your blood and injecting them into injured areas.
 This triggers your body’s natural healing process and reduces inflammation and pain.

 Common Areas Treated with PRP